IGNF/Borea/docs/functions/Space_resection.md

 ```
 c_obs, l_obs, z_world = seed_20_point(cam)
 ```
 Function to give the position of 20 points in the image at a fixed world height.
 The positions of the points are fixed and set by percentages for any image size.
-They will be the `l_obs` observation data.
+They will be the $c_{obs}$ and $l_{obs}$ observation data.
 Distribution of the 20 points in the image with z given.
 ```
                                widht